-Costings and suppliers for these works and the permits are shown below in table 4.
+Costings and suppliers for these works and permits are shown below in table 4.

 Beaumont Rivers and Chipping Norton Town Council were successful in sourcing a £13,000 grant from the Evenlode Catchment Partnership, which was administered by the Trust for Oxfordshire's Environment.
-This is for the permits, the Historic Environment Desk Based Assessment and the Preliminary Ecological Appraisal.
-So far, £4,812.50 of that money has been spent acquiring the two reports.
+So far, £4,812.50 of that money has been spent acquiring the Preliminary Ecological Appraisal and Historic Environment Desk-Based Assessment.